CEMA New York: What it is and how it helps you save on taxes

 A CEMA also comes with additional requirements, namely getting your current lender’s approval—which means more time is needed to close.
 A traditional refinance on average takes ~30 days to close whereas a CEMA usually takes ~75 days to close.
 If you’re in a hurry to refinance, it may make sense to bypass a CEMA.

-Understanding the CEMA on your Loan Estimate
+Understanding the CEMA on your loan estimate

 You can apply and lock a rate even if your current lender hasn’t approved your CEMA application.
 Until your CEMA is fully approved, the mortgage taxes will appear on your Loan Estimate as part of the Transfer Taxes under Section E. We keep the mortgage taxes on your Loan Estimate to ensure transparency on potential incurred costs until a final loan product is confirmed.